 For foreign nationals, the ticket cost is ₹1,100, and for locals, the rate is ₹50.
 Kids below 15 years can enter for free.

 You can buy tickets at ticket offices close to the entrance gates or online.
 Do note that tickets for the monument can no longer be purchased at Agra Fort or other places and only provide a minimal deal if you desire to tour other sites on the exact day.

 Night watching tickets cost ₹750 for foreign nationals and ₹510 for locals, for 30 min’s entry.
 Kids aged 3 to 15 years must pay ₹500.
 You must buy these tickets from 10 am to 6 pm, one day before, from the office of the Archeological Survey of India on Mall Road.

 Vehicles are not permitted within 500m of the monument due to pollution.
-There are 3 entrance gates—South gate, East gate, and West gate.
+There are 3 entrance gates—the South gate, the East gate, and the West gate.